kubeflow/kubeflow/user_guide.md

 kubectl delete -n ${NAMESPACE} deploy spartakus-volunteer
 ```

-**Reporting usage data is one of the most signifcant contributions you can make to Kubeflow; so please consider leaving it on.** This data
+**Reporting usage data is one of the most signifcant contributions you can make to Kubeflow; so please consider turning it on.** This data
-allows us to improve the product and helps the many companies working on Kubeflow justify continued investement.
+allows us to improve the project and helps the many companies working on Kubeflow justify continued investement.

 You can improve the quality of the data by giving each Kubeflow deployment a unique id